pymc-devs/pymc-examples/myst_nbs/pymc3_howto/custom_distribution.myst.md

 ## Using our custom distribution in our model

-Now that we have defined our custom distribution, we can use it in our PyMC3 model as we would use any other pre-defined distribution.
+Now that we have defined our custom distribution, we can use it in our PyMC model as we would use any other pre-defined distribution.

 +++